The online Comment window has expired

 • Default_avatar

-Karen Nierhake Nierhake 11 months ago
+Karen Nierhake Nierhake about 1 year ago

 I support property tax exemption for short term rentals that house fire victims.